microsoft/DMF/Dmf/Modules.Library/Dmf_VirtualHidDeviceVhf.md

 * IMPORTANT: Please see the DMF sample drivers' INF files for important settings needed for **User-mode** VHF drivers.
 * VHF does not support HID Device Strings.
 Use the legacy Virtual Hid Mini Device (DMF_VirtualHidMini) if you need to support HID Device Strings.
 * VHF does not support HID_OUTPUT_REPORT.
 Use the legacy Virtual Hid Mini Device (DMF_VirtualHidMini) if you need to support HID_OUTPUT_REPORT.
+* Unlike all other callbacks in DMF, VHF callbacks to Client Module are not chained by this Module.
+All other callbacks in DMF from OS are received by Child Module and then chained to Client Module.
+However, VHF callbacks are directly received by Client Module.
+This happens because the Client Module passes its DMFMODULE handle in the VhfClientContext.
+This is a bug but it it is too late to fix.

 -----------------------------------------------------------------------------------------------------------------------------------